 We will be raising money this year to support all classes bus costs for trips thus making it cheaper for families when we send for contributions.
-This has been the choice of the children themselves as the fund raising scheme for 2017/8.
+This has been the choice of the children themselves as the fund raising scheme.

 Film Nights are popular at any time of year!

 The Friends of Marlfields hold regular film nights.
 Our new committee tried out serving up chips which were really popular.

 What a brilliant time we all had this year at events, money was raised and the FOM would like to say a huge ‘THANK YOU’ to everyone who came and all the adults who helped during the year.

 We also held an Easter bingo – always a popular event and lots on non-uniform days to collect things for our events and money to boost the bank account throughout the year.

 Money raised this year has gone to support Years 6,5,4,3 and 2 with laptops in classrooms for enhancing the curriculum in every lessson.

 Well, what can we say about the whole Paddington Experience?